brandur/sorg/content/drafts/webhooks.md

 everyone.

 Worse yet, there's no real incentive for recipients to fix the problem because the entirety of the burden lands on the webhook provider.
-We've been stuck in positions where we have to email huge users with something like, "we don't want to disable you, but please fix your systems or we're going to have to" and hoping that they get back to us before things are really on fire.
+We've been stuck in positions where we have to email huge users as millions of failed webhooks pile up in the backlog with something like, "we don't want to disable you, but please fix your systems or we're going to have to" and hoping that they get back to us before things are really on fire.

 You can put in a system where recipients have to meet certain uptime and latency SLAs or have their webhooks